Saturday Morning All Star Hits!

 Saturday Morning All Star Hits!
-(S.M.A.S.H.!) is an American adult sketch television series created by Kyle Mooney and Ben Jones.
+(S.M.A.S.H.!) is an American adult animated sketch comedic television series created by Kyle Mooney and Ben Jones.
 Produced by Universal Television, the show is a parody of Saturday-morning cartoon programming blocks from the 1980s and early 1990s, including a mix of live-action and animation segments.
 It was released on Netflix on December 10, 2021.

 Plot

 The show parodies various programming blocks and cartoons from the 1980s and early 1990s, such as Chip and Pepper's Cartoon Madness, Fox Kids, and The Disney Afternoon, framed by an eponymous show called S.M.A.S.H.! for short.
 It is hosted by twin brothers Skip and Treybor (parodies of Chip and Pepper), both played by Mooney.
 They introduce various cartoon shows and have brief conversations between shows.
 The cartoons include: